 Ubelacker, Carette, Fleischmann toys and German corporate toy Heritage

 This article is to reach out and network.
-It is of conjecture, and likely a reach for data trapped in the minds of senior collectors.
+It is of conjecture, and likely a reach for data trapped inside the minds of senior collectors.
 It is a venture in the the dark world of history that has been lost from ‘popular or common knowledge’.
-We are in search of catalogs fro Ubelacker and then of a link between Ubelacker of Germany, a likely successor of their boat making by Carette to then the known link-up with Fleischmann.
+We are in search of catalogs from Ubelacker and then of a link between Ubelacker of Germany, and a likely successor of their boat making, Carette, to then the known link-up with Fleischmann.

 We note that Ubelacker deserves royal treatment in the world of very early hand painted tin toys.
 Their name rolls off the tongue similar to the native Indian name of Homosassa in Florida.
 It takes practice but is steeped in pre-1900’s history.
 There is proud history there.

 Research shows a $24,000 Ubelacker boxed Zeppelin with pontoons that sold at auction.
 We’ve noted the Early hand painted toys that fascinate.
 We came across a hand painted Little Navy tin ship set that melts the brain.
 In these toys we have noted the Gold metals that were won (or at least advertised as won) by the company; often the toy boxes show these off.